atlas-doc/doc/atlas-api-documentation/api-reference/overview/making-requests.md

 #### Compression

-API request responses can be very large, so we recommend enabling compression for responses returned by the API.
+API responses can be very large, so we recommend enabling compression for responses returned by the API.
 Include `Accept-Encoding` in the header to enable compression:

 ```
 Accept-Encoding: gzip
 ```

 Most HTTP clients will decompress responses.
 If your client doesn’t have this functionality built in, you'll need to configure it.